amethyst/website/src/content/blog/twia-13.md

 This time it's a whole team's work we want to present here - the Networking Team.

 Amethyst didn’t have any networking until version 0.9.0.
+We currently have a basic implementation, which will be replaced.
-There has been some great progress in this field.
-The networking team is planning to have the first usable networking available in the 0.10.0 release.
+The networking team is planning to make the new API available in the 0.10.0 release.
 Game networking is a complex topic that spans many components, so we have broken it down into smaller pieces.

 > Note: The following assumes some knowledge about networking sockets.
   We recommend you read [the Wikipedia article][soc] about it in case you're